Market maker

-A market maker or liquidity provider is a company or an individual that quotes both a buy and a sell price in a tradable asset held in inventory, hoping to make a profit on the bid–ask spread, or turn.
-The benefit to the firm is that it makes money from doing so; the benefit to the market is that this helps limit price variation (volatility) by setting a limited trading price range for the assets being traded.
+A market maker or liquidity provider is a company or an individual that quotes both a buy and a sell price in a tradable asset held in inventory, hoping to make a profit on the difference, which is called the bid–ask spread or turn.
+This stabilizes the market, reducing price variation (volatility) by setting a trading price range for the asset.

 In U.S. markets, the U.S. Securities and Exchange Commission defines a "market maker" as a firm that stands ready to buy and sell stock on a regular and continuous basis at a publicly quoted price.
-A Designated Primary Market Maker (DPM) is a specialized market maker approved by an exchange to guarantee that they will take a position in a particular assigned security, option, or option index.
+A Designated Primary Market Maker (DPM) is a specialized market maker approved by an exchange to guarantee a buy or sell position in a particular assigned security, option, or option index.

 In currency exchange

 Most foreign exchange trading firms are market makers, as are many banks.
-The foreign exchange market maker both buys foreign currency from clients and then sells it to other clients.
-They derive income from the price differentials on such trades, as well as for the service of providing liquidity, reducing transaction costs, and facilitating trade.
+The foreign exchange market maker both buys foreign currency from clients and sells it to other clients.
+They derive income from the trading price differentials, helping the market by providing liquidity, reducing transaction costs, and facilitating trade.